Skip to content

 How This Tool Works

-Enter your bed's length and width, choose a mulch depth (2–3 inches is typical), and see how many cubic yards or bags to buy.
+Pick your units, enter your bed's length and width, choose a mulch depth (2–3 inches / 5–8 cm is typical), and see how many cubic yards, cubic meters, or bags to buy.

 Formula & Method